evan-erdos/trail-of-cthulhu/story/act-3/seq-5/index.md

 ---
 layout: sequence
 title:  With Open Arms
-seq:     5
 ---

 The PCs see that the aforementioned cloud ring is lowering more and more,